Our history of medicine research service is based in our acclaimed 1964 Grade I listed headquarters, in the heart of London’s Knowledge Quarter.

 We are usually open for appointments 10am–5pm, Monday–Friday.
 Please provide at least three working days’ notice of your preferred dates, so that we can confirm staff and resources are available on the day of your visit.

 When you make an appointment, please be as specific as possible about what collection items you would like to see.
 If you can, please provide the reference numbers of any archive items, the object numbers of museum objects, or the title and author, or barcode numbers, of any books you would like to see.
-You can find all the above information on our library catalogue and museum and archives catalogue.
+You can find all the above information on our heritage library catalogue and museum and archives catalogue.

 Using our collections

 Our collections are irreplaceable and are being preserved for the benefit of current and future generations.
 They must, therefore, be treated with great care.
 Where surrogates, such as digital copies, are available for particularly vulnerable items, you may be required to use these instead of the originals.
+For more information on digital copies and online resources, see our Research guides section below.

 When using archives and rare books: